ociu/sphinx-traceability-extension/doc/usage.rst

         According to the Polarion reference, the software **shall** implement my first requirement.

-Attributes can be added to the item, using the configured attribute keys in traceability_default_config_ (e.g. *value* in the above example).
+Attributes can be added to the item, using the configured attribute keys in :ref:`traceability_default_config` (e.g. *value* in the above example).
 The content of the attribute is treated as a single string and should match the regular expression in configuration.